tatianeaguirres/old-tatianeaguirres.com-until-2023/src/content/blog/2020-08-04-semantic-html-images/index.md

 ### 3. Accessibility

 Images make the content of the site more pleasant and help people with cognitive and learning disabilities to understand more easily.
 However, images can be a barrier for users with low vision or blind, who use screen readers.
-Accessible images are essential to ensure a good experience for users of screen readers or speech input software, as well to help users of mobile devices that can disable images when using data-roaming.
+Accessible images are essential to ensure a good experience for users of screen readers or speech input software, as well as to help users of mobile devices that can disable images when using data-roaming.

 You can find tips and tricks to make your images really accessible on the previous <a href="https://www.tatianeaguirres.com/blog/2020-07-27-web-accessibility-2/#images" class="u-link" target="_blank" rel="noreferrer noopener">post about Accessibility to Screen Readers Users</a> on this blog.